Your cartContinue shopping

 Wondering how your Microbiome evolved initially?
 A fetus’ gastrointestinal tract is sterile and the gut microbiota doesn’t form until after your birth.
 The Gut Microbiota Worldwatch stated that the digestive tract of a newborn rapidly colonizes with microorganisms from the mother and surrounding environment.
 For example, the gut microbiota of a breastfed child will differ from one fed with formula.
 In fact, newborns who are exposed to different environments have a more diversified Microbiome and are less likely to suffer from allergies and sensitivities to different types of foods like eggs, milk, and peanuts.

-Is It Important For Me?
+Is the Gut Microbiome Important For Me?

 Each individual’s Microbiome is essential for their external and internal physical condition.